apache/age-website/docs/clauses/create.md

 ## Create an edge and set properties

-Setting properties on edges is done in a similar manner to how it’s done when creating vertices.
+Setting properties on edges is done in a similar manner to setting properties when creating vertices.
 Note that the values can be any expression.

 Query